padogrid/bundle-geode-1-docker-debezium_ksqldb_confluent/README.md

 ### Geode 1.13.3

-:exclamation: This bundle has been tested with Geode 1.13.3.
+❗ This bundle has been tested with Geode 1.13.3.
 The Power BI examples included in this bundle  may not work with Geode 1.14.x due to unknown product issues.
 It is recommended that you first install Geode 1.13.3 as follows.

 ```bash
 # Check product versions